- Visiting Professor of post graduate medicine, Cranfield University

 committee on palliative and supportive medicine.
 Editor of the Macmillan Cancer

-Relief survivorship evidence review document and wrote a number of their
+Relief survivorship evidence review document and write and update a number of their

 information booklets.
 Deputy editor of the British Journal of Cancer